JannieI/canvas-workstation-V3/src/app/roadmap.md

 - also used for auto-save: all the steps are saved here, and synced to server at specified interval (setting on client)

-Multi-T display:
-- can add W from other D on the NEW W form -> makes a copy of it locally, and stores a reference to the original.
-This is not maintained automatically, the user has to delete and re-copy to local to get the latest.
-It is thus different to templates.
-- on DS menu: indicate all W (graph + Sl) influenced by this DS
-- on W menu: indicate all Sl affecting this W

 Local DB: